-1. Kisan Vikas PatraIndia Post introduced the Kisan Vikas Patra as a small saving certificate scheme in 1988.
+1. What is Kisan Vikas Patra?India Post introduced the Kisan Vikas Patra as a small saving certificate scheme in 1988.
 Its primary objective is to encourage long-term financial discipline in people.
-As per the 2014 amendment of the scheme, the tenure for the scheme is now 118 months (9 years & 10 months).
+As per the latest update, the tenure for the scheme is now 124 months (10 years & 4 months) if you purchase the certificate between 1 April 2020 and 30 June 2020.
 The minimum investment is Rs.
 1000 and there is no upper limit.
-And if you invest a lumpsum today, you can get double the amount at the end of the 118th month.
+And if you invest a lumpsum today, you can get double the amount at the end of the 124th month.
 Initially, it was meant for farmers to enable them to save for long-term, and hence the name.
 Now it is available for all.
 To prevent the possibilities of money laundering, the 2014 government made PAN Card proof compulsory for investments above Rs.
 50,000.
 To deposit Rs.
 10 lakhs and above, you must submit income proofs (salary slips, bank statement, ITR document etc.).
 It is a low-risk savings platform, where you can safely park your money for a certain period.
-Further, it is also mandatory to submit AADHAR number as proof of identity of account holder
+Further, it is also mandatory to submit AADHAAR number as proof of identity of account holder

-2. Who should invest in the KVP schemeAny Indian citizen above age 18 can buy a Kisan Vikas Patra from the nearest post office.
+3. Who should invest in the KVP schemeAny Indian citizen above the age of 18 years can buy a Kisan Vikas Patra from the nearest post office.
 People from rural India (with no bank account) find this particularly appealing.
 You can also buy one for a minor or jointly with another adult.
 Don’t forget to mention the date of birth of the minor and the name of the parent/guardian.
 A Trust can also buy one, but not an HUF or an NRI.
 KVP is a good choice for risk averse individuals, who have surplus money, which they may not require in the near future.
 It all depends on your risk profile and goals.
 For instance, people seeking tax-saving schemes have better options like Public Provident Fund, National Saving Certificates and tax saving bank FD Schemes.
 If you are open for some level of risk exposure, you have the Equity Linked Savings Scheme (ELSS).
 Hence, play to your financial strengths.

 4. Features & benefits of Kisan Vikas Patra

 Guaranteed returnsRegardless of the market fluctuations, you will get the sum guaranteed.
 As this scheme was originally intended for the farming community, the priority was to encourage them to save for rainy days.